 Sightseeing is hungry work so next make your way to Atarazanas Market, an indoor feast for the senses.
 Treat your eyes, nose and palate to a world of foodie treats as you make your way round the dozens of stalls, literally groaning with fresh produce.
 Taste before you buy and then sample a few choice quick bites at 1 of the market bars.
 Don’t forget to take in the wonderful stained glass window at the north end of the market.

-Take a turn
+Take in a view

 Marvel at a mural (or 10)